|

 of the court during the trial, which represented a serious breach

+of confidentiality.
 Amnesty International has expressed concern about the cruel, inhuman

 and degrading conditions of detention to which Vladimir Koudinov